Skip to content

 Want an object to slide into place with a smooth lerp?
 Later decide it should snap instantly?
 Or animate along a curve?
 All three are interchangeable.
 The component just says "run this operation" and does not care what the operation actually does.

 Instant actions work the same way.
-Setting a parent, firing an event, toggling a flag - these are one-shot commands that share the same lifecycle, so they can be used anywhere an operation is expected.
+Setting a parent, firing an event, toggling a flag - these are one-shot operations that share the same lifecycle, so they can be used anywhere a process is expected.

 The Lifecycle